Kunalchaudhari-36/net-monitor/README.md

-net-monitor
+Net-Monitor
 ===========

-This is a couple of Python scripts which ping a block of IP addresses on a network, and produce a simple HTML page containing charts of the results.
+These are a couple of Python scripts which ping a block of IP addresses on a network, and produce a simple HTML page containing charts of the results.

 The code tries to detect the MAC addresses corresponding to each IP address,